amanvalera/amanvalera.github.io/_pages/about.md

     <p>
       I’m Aman Valera.
 My background is in <strong>Data Science</strong> and <strong>Machine Learning</strong>,
       but what drives me is curiosity.
 I like asking not just <em>what happened</em>,
-      but <em>why it happened</em> — and <em>what might happen next</em>.
+      but <em>why it happened</em> - and <em>what might happen next</em>.
       <br><br>
       That curiosity took me from designing BI dashboards to building predictive systems in <strong>sports analytics</strong>.
-      Cricket, in particular, has been a space where I’ve combined passion with data — forecasting match outcomes, modeling momentum shifts, and showing how data can tell the story of a game.
+      Cricket, in particular, has been a space where I’ve combined passion with data - forecasting match outcomes, modeling momentum shifts, and showing how data can tell the story of a game.
       <br><br>
       Beyond sport, I explore how AI can mirror the complexity of nature, and how abstract models can be turned into practical tools.
-      I see myself as a builder: someone who connects pipelines, models, and decisions into systems people can actually use.
+      I see myself as a builder: someone who connects pipelines, models, and decisions into systems people can actually use in order to solve their problems.
     </p>
   </div>
 </section>